jirkapok/GasPlanner/doc/help.md

 ### Trimix/Helitrox

 [Trimix or Helitrox](https://en.wikipedia.org/wiki/Trimix_(breathing_gas)) are gas mixtures, which add Helium as third significant component into the mixture.
 So the gas typically consist of oxygen, helium and nitrogen.
 These gases are usually expensive because of helium price.
 It is the reason why usually deeper dives are done nowadays using closed circuit (CCR).
 Our planner currently supports planning only for open circuit (OC).
 We distinguish all the gases by amount of oxygen.
-Because you can choose from lot of combinations, we provide list of common gases.
-Some agencies (GUE, UTD) limit their mixes to list called Standard gases (see e.g. [GUE standard gases](https://gue.com/blog/standard-gases-the-advantages-of-having-everyone-singing-the-same-song/)).

 | Category | Oxygen content | Example |
 | --- | --- | --- |